21 Ultimate Examples Of Chinese Slang 🤫 Speak Like The Locals

 These words and phrases will help you learn more about what is going on in China and what Chinese people are talking about.

-We’ve chosen our top favourite five slang words and topics to share with you:
+We’ve chosen our favourite slang words and topics to share with you:

 Characters: